 No positions at this time.

 Non-workstudy, Undergraduates welcome.
 Contact Mary Strouse for information on available positions in Cataloging, Serials, Acquisitions or Government Documents:

 None at this time.

-AVAILABLE IMMEDIATELY: Digital Services Assistant (GLP).
+AVAILABLE NOW: Digital Services Assistant (GLP).
 Newly-created position to work with electronic resources management and digital collections metadata (60%), and traditional collection services (40%).

 Open to both current and incoming students.
 Eligible applicants must have completed no more than 12 credits towards their degree through the Fall 2015 semester.
 For additional criteria, see Who May Apply, below.